Fanny Westerdahl

-Fanny Amalia Westerdahl or Fanny Hjortsberg (21 February 1817 - 27 March 1873) was a Swedish stage actress, active between 1829 to 1862.
+Fanny Amalia Westerdahl or Fanny Hjortsberg (21 February 1817 – 27 March 1873) was a Swedish stage actress, active between 1829 and 1862.
 She is also known to have performed in some opera performances.
 She belonged to the elite actresses at the Royal Dramatic Theatre of mid-19th-century Sweden.

 Life

-Fanny Westerdahl was born in Stockholm, Sweden on 21 February 1817.
+Fanny Westerdahl was born in Stockholm, Sweden, on 21 February 1817.
 She was the daughter of a concert conductor at the Hovkapellet.
-She was enrolled as a student at the Dramatens elevskola in 1828.
+She was enrolled as a student at the Royal Dramatic Training Academy in 1828.